 ELT 517 Curriculum Design (3-0-3).
 Introduces students to the principles of ESL course design.
 Examines the stages of developing and evaluating learning centered curricula and materials.
 Prerequisite/concurrent: ELT 515.
 ELT 521 Reading and Writing in ESL (3-0-3).
-Discusses various theoretical models dealing with teaching literacy skills in a second language to children skills in a second language to children and adults.
+Discusses various theoretical models dealing with teaching literacy skills in a second language to children and adults.
 Explores ways to adapt and apply these models for effective ESL instruction.
 Prerequisite: ELT 510.